afombravo/2FAST2Q/README.md

 # 2.
-Download the Crispery software version appropriate to the intended operating system.
+Download the 2FAST2Q software version appropriate to the intended operating system.

 # 3.
 Double click the program icon.